International Journal of ePortfolio

 state and explain the problem or issue that is to be addressed by the

-instructional method discussed later in the article?
-For both, is the problem
+instructional method discussed later in the article? (b) Is the problem

-relevant, ground-breaking, and/or of import to the field?
-The statement of the
+relevant, ground-breaking, and/or of import to the field? (c) Is the statement of the problem directly linked to and in alignment with the subsequent review of the literature?

 manuscript identify prior methods used to address the instructional problem at